 Innovation grants for applied research are intended to bring the fruit of pure research to improve the daily life of sufferers and their carers and through applying new techniques, innovations and applications enrich those lives.
-In 2020 the trustees made the innovation grant to further the social care aspect of applied research.
+Despite the growing disruption to higher education bodies due to the pandemic, in 2020 the trustees made the innovation grant to further the social care aspect of applied research.
 The aim being improving the emotional and physical well-being of sufferers and relatives now, whilst the research effort is on-going for a cure.

 Research posts are funded on an annual basis to undertake an agreed programme of research.
 Continuation of the grants is subject to the annual assessment of the Scientific Sub Committee.
-Grant recipients file an annual progress report in the summer, and they may also be occasionally required to appear before the Scientific Sub Committee to answer questions upon scientific progress or direction.
+Grant recipients file an annual progress report in the summer and they may also be occasionally required to appear before the Scientific Sub Committee to answer questions upon scientific progress or direction.
 The findings and recommendations of the Scientific Sub Committee are reported to the trustees in late August and a renewal of funding, which is solely at the discretion of the Trust, is notified in early September.
 Grants are only continued where the applicant remains in post and are automatically terminated in the event that the named applicant leaves the research institution.
 In all cases, continuation of funding is subject to the research undertaken being in the interests of the Trust and a progress assessment that is satisfactory.

 The Trust offers scholarships to fund postgraduate research by individuals from any part of the world who hold an offer of admission for full-time PhD or a master's degree studies programme at a UK university with a research or teaching focus on Alzheimer's disease and related conditions.
 Applicants must complete a standard form and provide a research proposal agreed with their university.
 In certain cases candidates are invited to interview by the Scholarship Sub Committee.
 Academic ability and research potential are the primary determinants of the awards and other factors such as nationality, ethnicity, gender, age, disability, sexual orientation and religion will not be taken into account.
 An applicant's financial circumstances will be relevant only in determining the amount of an award which can be made.

 Progress towards a PhD is monitored every 6 months and reported by the student's host institution.
 Although each grant is made for a maximum of 12 months, there is a facility for renewal for a maximum of 4 years, for those in full time study, and 6 years, for those in part-time study.
 The Scholarship Sub Committee receives the progress reports and makes recommendations each July to the trustees concerning the continuation of student grants.
 Although the Scholarship Sub Committee has discretion to consider a student's progress independently of the progress report and hear appeals from students for continued funding, the evidence of progress provided by the host institution is normally accepted.
 An important condition of each student grant is that a copy of the final report on each piece of research is made publicly available by the recipient institution or of the institution making the educational award.
+Due to the pandemic, the trustees have since decided that an allowance can be made for exceptional circumstances when applying this policy.